-Visa sponsorship jobs in Czech Republic for foreigners 2023/2024 | Skilled/Unskilled Job Vacancies Available
+Visa Sponsorship jobs in Czech Republic for foreigners 2025/2026 Now Available

-Work visa categories in the Czech Republic
+Work visa categories

 Before visiting the Czech Republic, visitors who are not citizens of the European Union (EU) or the European Economic Area (EEA) must obtain a Schengen visa.
 Additionally, the nation and about 40 states have agreements allowing people to stay for up to 90 days so long as the trip is unrelated to employment or business.